1. What does an Advisor do?

 5. What happens if an Advisor breaks the rules outlined in Question #4?

 Any Advisor who oversteps their role as defined by this policy will be warned only once.
 If the Advisor continues to disrupt or otherwise fails to respect the limits of the Advisor role, the meeting will be ended and the Title IX Coordinator will determine how to address the Advisor’s non-compliance moving forward.
-The Title IX Coordinator may prohibit the Attorney from continuing to act in that capacity in future meetings/proceedings.
+The Title IX Coordinator may prohibit the Advisor from continuing to act in that capacity in future meetings/proceedings.
 The party will be allowed to select a new Advisor.

 6. Is my Advisor allowed access to information collected as evidence during the Title IX case?